zenoss/QuickVis/README.md

 If you don't have nodejs :( but you *do* have docker installed, you're in luck!
 You can do a few things via `make`

 ```
-# build the distributable js lib
+# build the js lib
 make build

 # run unit tests